 I am an Assistant Professor at CSE, College of Computing at Georgia Institute of Technology.
-My research expertise lies in developing AI, data mining, and computational social science methods with applications to enhance web and social media integrity.
+My research expertise lies in developing AI, applied machine learning, and data mining methods with applications to enhance integrity, equity, and well-being.
 I build graph, content (NLP, multimodal), and adversarial learning methods, while utilizing terabytes of data from multiple online platforms spanning multiple modalities and languages.
 I innovate scalable and efficient methods for detection, prediction, attribution, and mitigation of the biggest online threats, namely malicious actors (e.g., ban evaders, sockpuppets, coordinated campaigns, fraudsters) and dangerous content (e.g., misinformation, hate speech, fake reviews).
 I am passionate about putting my research into practice -- my models have been used at Flipkart (India's largest e-commerce platform, acquired by Walmart), has influenced Twitter's Birdwatch platform (community-driven misinformation detection platform), and is now being deployed on Wikipedia.

 I have been passionate about the following research topics that comprehensively study some of the biggest threats to web safety and integrity from complementary angles: